 If you allege fibromyalgia when you apply for disability, make sure you have an actual diagnosis of this in your medical records.
 It's happened more than once that a doctor has mentioned to a patient that they "might have fibromyalgia" without actually diagnosing this condition in their medical chart.

 Although it may be impossible to do, try to avoid being diagnosed with fibromyalgia by a mental health professional.
 Why?
-Because the simple truth is this: in the same way that family doctors misdiagnose their patients and overuse the fibromyalgia diagnosis, so do psychiatrists.
+Because, in the same way that family doctors misdiagnose their patients and overuse the fibromyalgia diagnosis, so do psychiatrists.
 This is a regular occurrence, in fact, for patients who are being treated for depression.

 It should not be surprising to anyone, of course, that a person who experiences continuous pain and/or fatigue might also have to deal with depression as a result.
 Nevertheless, a fibromyalgia diagnosis by a mental health practitioner is usually interpreted by a disability examiner to mean this: that the disability claimant's symptoms and complaints are psychosomatic in nature.
 In other words, all in their head.

-Therefore, again, for the fibromyalgia sufferer who is trying to win disability benefits, it is always sound advice to seek a supporting diagnosis from a specialist.
-This becomes doubly important for the claimant who is also receiving mental health treatment.
+Therefore, again, for the fibromyalgia sufferer who is trying to win disability benefits, it is always sound advice to seek a supporting diagnosis from a specialist like a rheumatologist.

 All Social Security disability cases are decided chiefly on the basis of a claimant's records.
 This is true at the intial application level, reconsideration level, and at the hearing level.
-Applying for disability without knowing what your records state about your condition is unwise, to say the least.
+Applying for disability without knowing what your records state about your condition is unwise.
 Many claimants have been surprised to find that the doctor who claimed to support their case did not indicate the same level of support in his or her treatment notes that he or she submitted to the SSA.

 Learn more about getting disability for fibromyalgia.